yeagy/bss/README.md

 }
 ```
 #### Enchanced JDBC Support
-Dorm provides utilities to make the JDBC you still have to do manually easier.
+Dorm provides utilities to ease the JDBC you still have to do manually.
 Classes BetterPreparedStatement and BetterResultSet feature null-safe primitive getting/setting, array type conversion, java 8 time, and :named parameters.
 Class SqlSupport features a simple lambda based API as well as a cascading builder object for one line JDBC calls.